Learn how to build robust REST API with Clojure by composing libraries including Reitit, Ring, Integrant, and next.jdbc.

 Yes!
 The content of the course has been reviewed and approved by experts: Tommi Reiman (GitHub | Twitter), Thomas Heller (GitHub | Twitter), James Reeves (GitHub | Twitter), and Sean Corfield (GitHub | Twitter)

-Since we started with video courses we have been supporting CT (Clojurists Together) and independent CD (Clojure Developers).
-Additionally we are creating ClojureScript Podcast for everyone.
-This are our stats so far:
+Since I started with video courses I have been supporting CT (Clojurists Together) and independent CD (Clojure Developers).
+Additionally I'm also are creating ClojureScript Podcast for everyone.
+Stats so far:

 transfered to CT